nfis123/nfis123/README.md

 ## Hi there 👋
- 🔭 I’m currently working on understanding the fundamentals of Github
+ 🔭 I’m currently working on understanding the fundamentals of Github and improving my coding skills.
 <!--
 **nfis123/nfis123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.